 Ensure affordability—people of all income levels should have access to a wide range of affordable transportation options from public- and private-sector providers.

-Secure equity—everyone should have equitable access to safe, accessible, dependable, and affordable transportation options in their community.
+Advance equity—everyone should have equitable access to safe, accessible, dependable, and affordable transportation options in their community.
 This is true regardless of characteristics such as age, ability level, income, race, and ethnicity.

 Prioritize accessibility—transportation should be designed for people of all ages and ability levels, including people with disabilities.
 Public transit providers and private carriers should maximize mobility choice and access for people of all backgrounds, ability levels, and incomes.